Diamond Push-Up

 Home Friendly

-A close-grip bodyweight push-up variation performed with hands forming a diamond shape, strongly emphasizing the triceps and mid-chest for building upper body strength and muscle mass.
+A close-grip bodyweight push-up variation forming a diamond with hands under the chest, targeting triceps and inner chest to build upper body strength and endurance; emphasizes triceps activation and core stability.

 About Exercise